fazetu/advent-of-code/input/README.md

-Put input for days questions in here.
+Put input for day's questions in here.